William C. Shiel Jr., MD, FACP, FACR

 - Once you exceed 4 mph, it gets tricky because you don't know if you should walk or run.
 Proper speed-walking technique will help at fast speeds.

 - Treadmill and outdoor walking yield the same benefits.
 Set the elevation to 1% to mimic outdoor walking.

 There are two exercise recommendations in the United States.

-- The Surgeon General recommends 30 minutes or more of accumulated moderate intensity physical activity on five or more days per week to improve health and fitness.
+- The American College of Sports Medicine and the American Heart Association (ACSM/AHA) recommend 30 minutes or more of accumulated moderate intensity physical activity on five or more days per week to improve health and fitness.
 "Accumulated" means you can do it in shorter bouts throughout the day (for example, 10- or 15-minute intervals throughout the day), and "moderate intensity" means you feel warm and slightly out of breath when you do it.
 Walking counts!

 Here are some suggestions to incorporate walking into your day and accumulate 30 minutes.
 Think about your day and how you can increase walking.

 - Get off the bus before your destination (you may even save time this way).